 Here is a method to use if you don’t have a slow cooker or want to do more prep work on the stove top.
 This is a straightforward and simple way to cook dried beans but it does involve a bit more vigilance watching the pot contents on the stove.

-- Soak the quantity you want to use in a pot of cold water overnight (with plenty of water to cover the beans) or for at least 5 hours.
+- Soak the quantity you want to use in a pot of cold water overnight for at least 10- 12 hours (with plenty of water to cover the beans).
+[See Note below *]

 - The next day, discard this water and rinse the beans.
 Then fill up the pot with fresh water (enough to cover the beans by 2-3 inches of water) and cook the beans in boiling water for at least 30 minutes.
 Aim for a gentle consistent bubbling of the pot contents (without the contents overflowing the pot), adjusting the heat setting of your stove as needed.
 Cover the pot with a lid, leaving a small opening to let excess steam escape.